Reinforcement Learning for Testing Interdependent Requirements in Autonomous Vehicles: An Empirical Study: Experiment Design

+\textit{R1} emphasizes that the AV must maintain a safe distance from surrounding static and dynamic obstacles to avoid physical collisions.
+This requirement focuses on spatial separation to ensure the safety of AV and prevent traffic accidents in the driving environment~\cite{tuncali2019requirements}.
+To measure the violation of this requirement, we apply \textit{Distance (Dis)}~\cite{westhofen2021criticality} as the corresponding objective function. \dis calculates the minimum Euclidean distance between the AV and the other objects in the environment, which is defined as:

+where $p_{AV}$ and $p_{obj_i}$ represent the positions of the AV and the $i_{th}$ object, respectively.
+The value of \dis ranges from 0 to positive infinity.
+A smaller \dis indicates a higher likelihood of violating \textit{R1}.
+When \dis falls below a predefined minimum safety distance (e.g., 5 m), it is considered a complete violation of \textit{R1}.
+From the value of \dis, it intuitively and directly reflects the safety level of the AV’s operation, providing a clear indication of potential safety risks in the driving environment.

-\textit{R1} emphasizes that the AV must avoid collisions with any object in the environment, including static and dynamic obstacles.
-This requirement ensures AV safety and prevents traffic accidents~\cite{tuncali2019requirements}.
-To quantify the violation of this requirement, we use \textit{Time to Collision (TTC)}~\cite{minderhoud2001extended} as an objective function. \textit{TTC} represents the remaining time before the AV collides with another object, assuming both maintain their current collision route and velocity difference, which is defined as:
+\textit{R2} highlights that the AV should maintain a sufficient time to collision with surrounding obstacles, reflecting a temporal safety constraint.
+Unlike \textit{R1}, which focuses on spatial separation, this requirement ensures that the AV has enough time to react and avoid potential collisions with both static and dynamic objects~\cite{vogel2003comparison}.
+To quantify the violation of this requirement, we use \textit{Time to Collision (TTC)}~\cite{minderhoud2001extended} as an objective function. \ttc represents the minimum remaining time before the AV collides with all other objects, assuming both maintain their current collision routes and velocity differences, formulated as:

-where $d_{rel}$ means the relative distance between the AV and another object in the environment, and $v_{rel}$ calculates the relative velocity of the AV to another object.
-The value of \textit{TTC} ranges from 0 to positive infinity.
-A lower \textit{TTC} indicates a higher possibility of violating \textit{R1}.
-Specifically, when \textit{TTC} is 0, it means the AV has collided with another object, completely violating \textit{R1}.
-We can perform real-time calculations on \textit{TTC}, offering insights into the likelihood of potential collisions and enhancing the testing of AV driving safety.
-Note that, for simplicity, we provide a general formulation for \textit{TTC}; however, in our implementation, we compute the actual \textit{TTC} based on the specific position and velocity vectors of the AV and objects within the scenario.
+where $d_{rel,i}$ means the relative distance between the AV and the $i_{th}$ object in the environment, and $v_{rel,i}$ calculates the relative velocity of the AV to the $i_{th}$ object.
+The value of \ttc ranges from 0 to positive infinity.
+A lower \ttc indicates a higher possibility of violating \textit{R2}.
+Specifically, we can preset a safety threshold for the \ttc value: when \ttc is smaller than this threshold, it indicates a complete violation of \textit{R2}.
+We can perform real-time calculations on \ttc, offering insights into the likelihood of potential collisions from the estimated time remaining before impact, thereby enhancing the testing of AV driving safety.
+Note that, for simplicity, we provide a general formulation for \ttc; however, in our implementation, we compute the actual \ttc based on the specific position and velocity vectors of the AV and objects within the scenario.